Malaysia seizes largest-ever crystal meth haul | DW | 14.12.2020

 It was not clear where the drugs had been produced, but Zubil deduced from the packaging "it is highly possible that the crystal methamphetamine was smuggled out from Myanmar's Golden Triangle."

-The UN Office on Drugs and Crime calculated that the cumulative annual value of the trade of methamphetamine in Asia was over $60 billion.
+The UN Office on Drugs and Crime has calculated that the cumulative annual value of the trade of methamphetamine in Asia is over $60 billion.

-Zubil told AFP that drug smugglers were employing new tactics as a result of the global coronavirus pandemic, however, the Malaysian coastguard was working closely with police in order to intercept and disrupt the illegal trade.
+Zubil told AFP that drug smugglers were employing new tactics as a result of the global coronavirus pandemic.
+But he said the Malaysian coast guard was working closely with police in order to intercept and disrupt the illegal trade.

 ab/msh (AP, AFP)